The Next Frontier

 Become a Subject Matter Expert

 Investing in the PAINWeek Advanced Education Certification series will enhance your standing among clinical peers in your practice environment.
-The immediate benefits of enrolling and completing these certifications include:

 - 15-25 hours of CE/CME credit hours via self-study modules with an assessment exam